idaholab/moose/modules/thermal_hydraulics/doc/content/source/materials/HydraulicDiameterCircularMaterial.md

 !syntax description /Materials/HydraulicDiameterCircularMaterial

-Based on an equivalence with a circle, the hydraulic diameter $D_h is defined from the area $A$ as:
+Based on an equivalence with a circle, the hydraulic diameter $D_h$ is defined from the area $A$ as:

 !equation
 D_h = \sqrt{\dfrac{4 A}{\pi}}